-A temperature alert is a message normally sent from a remote telemetry unit (RTU) monitoring an analog temperature sensor, or from a master station that is polling an RTU with a temperature sensor attached, notifying you of dangerous temperatures for your equipment.
+A temperature alert is a message sent from a remote telemetry unit (RTU) monitoring an analog or discrete temperature sensor, or from a master station that is polling an RTU.
 The temperature sensor itself is a relatively simple device that measures voltage readings.
-The reading changes as the temperature rises or falls, and your RTU will interpret the voltage output from the sensor as a temperature value based on reference values you provide (i.e. 2.5 V = 60*).
+The reading changes as the temperature rises or falls and your RTU will interpret the voltage output from the sensor as a temperature value based on reference values you provide (i.e. 2.5 V = 60*).

 A DPS Remote Telemetry Unit real-time analog gauge

 Your better RTUs, like the NetGuardian series, are capable of monitoring multiple temperature sensors, or analogs of other types.
 Some RTUs have built-in temperature sensors or a connection for an external temperature probe, which can be used to monitor ambient temperature or the temperature inside your sensitive equipment.

 Depending on your unit's unique specifications, your RTU can performed various functions such as continuous monitoring, alarm notification, data logging, and control.

 With multiple analog inputs, you can connect multiple temperature sensors and measure temperature around the room, as you would in various spots in a data center or server room.
 Other conditions that are commonly monitored include temperature and humidity readings, wind speed, wind direction, fuel levels in your generators, and so on.
 Some companies will also offer combination temperature humidity sensors, and wireless sensors for certain things.